lpratt30/pr12/README.md

 Another socket option used is SO_REUSEADDR.
 Normally, a connection to the same port will be blocked for some time to ensure there is no more transmission happening.
 Using this option allows instant reuse of an address- great for testing.

+A critical choice when working with sockets is how a closed connection may be handled.
+Normally, the server should never close the client's connection for them, as the server has no prior knowledge of the client's API or if the client has recv() all data.
+Here, the shutdown() function is called by the server.
+This function closes down only the server's connection to the socket and allows for any remaining data to be transmitted.

 ![alt text](https://github.com/lpratt30/pr12/blob/main/yarrr.PNG)